keptn/tutorials/site/tutorials/keptn-litmus-08.md

 ## Setup Litmus integration
 Duration: 1:00

 Similar to the Prometheus integration, we are now adding the Litmus integration.
+This integration will be responsible to trigger the experiments with Litmus and listens for `sh.keptn.event.test.triggered` events that are sent from Keptn.

-1. This can be done via the following command.
+This can be done via the following command.

 ```
 kubectl apply -f ../deploy/service.yaml